splunk/public-o11y-docs/sp-oncall/spoc-integrations/wavefront-integration-guide-victorops.rst

-Wavefront is a cloud-hosted service where you send your time-series (metric) data – from CollectD, StatsD, JMX, Ruby’s logger, AWS, anything.
+Wavefront is a cloud-hosted service where you send your time-series (metric) data – from CollectD, StatsD, JMX, Ruby's logger, AWS, anything.
 Then you can perform arbitrary mathematical operations on any number of those series, render charts to see anomalies or KPI dashboards, and ultimately create truly intelligent alerts to